busterbenson/public/Beliefs.md

 # My beliefs

 ## On the purpose of life
+- We don't have a purpose given to us, but we can make one up
-- It's all about increasing quality time (with yourself, with others, and with your interests)
+- I believe our meta-purpose is to increase quality time (with myself, with others, and with my interests)
 - The best strategy to increase quality time: reduce the circumstances that hinder quality time, and grow the circumstances that encourage quality time
 - He who dies having experienced the most quality time wins